ariefnur65/reconciliation-service/README.md

 ### System Transaction CSV Format
 ```[trxId],[amount],[transactionTYpe],[transactionDate]```

-format of system transaction csv has 4 fields:
+Format of system transaction csv has 4 fields:
 - trxId : transaction id in the system
 - amount : amount in the transaction
 - transactionType : transaction type in the transaction can be CREDIT or DEBIT
 - transactionDate : transaction date in the transaction it has format `yyyy-MM-dd HH:mm:ss` e.g. `2024-07-27 21:30:40`

 Example:

 ```125,454,CREDIT,2024-07-12 21:30:40```

 ### Bank Statement CSV Format
 ```[trxId],[amount],[transactionDate]```

-format of bank statement csv has 3 fields:
+Format of bank statement csv has 3 fields:
 - trxId : statement id in the system
 - amount : amount in the statement can be negative if debit
 - transactionDate : transaction date in the statement it has format `yyyy-MM-dd HH:mm:ss` e.g. `2024-07-27 21:30:40`